RCODI/Spring2017_IronHacks_README/README.md

 ### It will also tell you who do not have infovis score in a particular phase.
 The definition of "who do not have infovis score" is defined by the fact that they DID submit but their apps DO NOT compile.

-## 03 Topics covered in this ReadMe file :red_heart:
+## 03 Topics covered in this ReadMe file :purple_heart:

 ### Background info
 a) Task-Timeline-Prices-Intervention Design <br />